-A lack of self-confidence or low self esteem can also prevent a woman from accepting compliments or taking it for what it is, though even women with good confidence and esteem may react in the same manner.
-And, this inability to accept compliments can be towards female too.
+A lack of self-confidence or low self-esteem can also prevent a woman from accepting compliments or taking it for what it is.
+Granted, even women with good self-confidence and self-esteem may react in the same manner.
+This inability to accept compliments can be apply to those coming from fellow females as well.

-Taking compliments is something we all have to learn.
-When someone compliments you, be gracious and say thank you.
-Don’t feel you have to explain… if someone compliments your shoes, you don’t have to say where they came from, or that’s it’s an old pair, or how little you paid for them.
+Taking compliments for what they are is something we must learn to do.
+When someone compliments you, be gracious and say, “thank you.”
+Avoid the need to explain.
+If someone compliments your shoes, you don’t have to say where they came from, or that it is an old pair you just dragged out of the attic!
 Sounds familiar?
+Just say, “thank you,” with a smile.

 Tell us what you think?
 Is it hard for you too to take a compliment?
 How can women sharpen their compliment-taking skills?
 Feel free to leave a reply.